Tj-Barrett/Polymer-Toolbox/README.md

 # Polymer-Toolbox
-A collection of Python scripts for LAMMPS
+A collection of Python scripts for LAMMPS to aide in polymer simulation